A Map of Cosmographia

 Stories of mysterious ‘phantom lands’ that have appeared on maps through the ages.

-Answering the question: How did the Holy Land come to be holy?
+How the Holy Land came to be holy.

 The great cities of the world, as seen by her finest artists.